$0 Ohio Adoption Quick-Start Checklist

 The single most consequential piece of financial information for Ohio adoptive families is also the one most commonly missed.

-The Ohio Adoption Grant, administered through the Ohio Department of Job and Family Services (ODJFS), provides:
+The Ohio Adoption Grant, administered through the Ohio Department of Children and Youth (DCY), provides:

-• $20,000 for families adopting a child with special needs through public foster care
+• $20,000 for an adoption involving a child with special needs

 Most families who qualify never apply, because they do not find out about the grant until after finalization, or they discover it during the research phase but do not understand the application timeline.
 A structured guide walks through the eligibility requirements, application process, and timing.
 This is not attorney-billable information; it is publicly available but buried.

-For a kinship caregiver pursuing adoption of a grandchild through the PCSA system, this grant can offset costs that would otherwise require financing.
-For a family pursuing private agency adoption, understanding whether the grant applies to their pathway (it typically does not, for private PFCAs) is equally important — so they do not plan around money that will not materialize.
+For a kinship caregiver pursuing adoption of a grandchild through the PCSA system, the applicable grant tier can offset costs that would otherwise require financing.
+Families pursuing private agency or independent adoption should likewise confirm which documented tier applies rather than assuming the grant is unavailable.

 Resource Comparison for Budget-Constrained Families